reghuramk/reghuramk/readme.txt

 This text file gives you a list of tasks that is to be completed on git module Download and install Git
-Create a directory and initialize a repository
+Create a directory and initialize a features
 Make changes and stage the changed files test_branch
 Learn “git status” and contro